mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ...
 But *if* it is necessary: *just accept*.
 If you cannot escape from it, just accept.

 If you think, “I don’t like meditation,” or “I *like* meditation,” or “I don’t know,” or “I don’t know what meditation is, good or bad, right or wrong” – if you think so, your life is really unstable.
 So, if your life is really unstable, it’s pretty difficult for us to get the chance to plant a good seed from day to day toward the future.
 So if there is no escape from meditation, you should accept it totally.
 And then [an] important point [is], if you do it, you really feel relief.
 And then, if you feel really relieved, you can be one with your life, your real life.
 If you be one with your life, I told you before, there is no psychic crack.
 If you create a psychic crack – “I don’t like meditation,” or “I like meditation,” or “I don’t know whether it is good or bad” – this is already creation of a psychic crack.
-If it is necessary, *[unintelligible]*.
+If it is necessary, [accept it].

 Then, maybe meditation hurts your body and mind.
-Well, it is not alright – but it is not bad.
+Well, it is not alright, it is not okay – but it is not bad.
 Still there is a chance to take care of your life with your best.
 Yes there is.
 Right in the middle of meditation, still there is a chance to take care of your life with your best, planting a good seed toward the future.
 At that time, there is no chance to create a psychic crack.
 You become one with your life.
-If it is true, you feel *good*.
+If it is true, you feel good.
 You feel relief.

 That is the third one, “the marklessness of their suchness”.
 Here ‘suchness’ means ‘obedience’.
 Obedience means just to follow.
-Just to follow means, the rose blooms just to bloom.
+Just to follow means, the rose blooms because it blooms.
+The rose blooms just to bloom.
 No reason.

 ##### 50:11